gysi/dockercompose-springboot-nginx/README.md

 - Access app at http://localhost/ (if there is any app :))

 # What is the app about?
 The app is a project for the author to follow the book "Spring 5 Recipes 4th Edition".
+For every relevant code chapter within the book, a corresponding package exists within de.gregord.springboot.test.spring_5_recipes.
+Everyone of those packages contains a package-info.java with some information and how to see it in action.